ramashish786/data-engineering/snowflake_transform/README.md

-In this project I have superstore to do some transfromation like creating dimesion table and fact table
+In this project I have used superstore data to do some transfromation like creating dimension table and fact table and test cases

 ### Below are snips of the project